ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 <!-- .element: data-id="code" -->

 And this is because in Python, defining a function with the same name overwrites the previous definition.

+> TODO: Fix highlighting to be only on names

 ------
 <!-- .slide: data-background-image="images/multipledispatch-pypi.png"-->